shajra/haskell-hls-nix/doc/nix.md

 Thus far, the argument of the `--file` switch has always referenced a Nix file on our local filesystem.
 However, it's possible to reference a Nix expression downloaded from the internet.
 The Nix ecosystem is supported by a giant GitHub repository of Nix expressions called [Nixpkgs](https://github.com/NixOS/nixpkgs).
 Special branches of this repository are considered *channels* in the Nix ecosystem.
 A Nixpkgs branch of "nixos-21.05" can be referenced by "channel:nixos-21.05" for `nix` subcommands that accept a `--file` switch.

-Again, as with `nix build` attribute paths are specified as positional arguments to select packages.
+Again, as with `nix build`, attribute paths are specified as positional arguments to select packages.

 The command to run is specified after the `--command` switch. `nix run` runs the command in a shell set up with a `PATH` environment variable including all the `bin` directories provided by the selected packages.

 `nix run` also supports an `--ignore-environment` flag that restricts `PATH` to only packages selected, rather than extending the `PATH` of the caller's environment.
 With `--ignore-environment`, the invocation is more sandboxed.

-## Installing and uninstalling programs<a id="sec-4-4"></a>
+## Installing and uninstalling programs<a id="sec-5-4"></a>

 We've seen that we can build programs with `nix build` and then execute them using the "result" symlink (`result/bin/*`).
 Additionally, we've seen that you can run programs with `nix run`.
 But these additional steps and switches/arguments can feel extraneous.
 It would be nice if we could just have the programs on our `PATH`.
 This is what `nix-env` is for.